nsrau/azure-docs.it-it/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

     using (var fileStream = System.IO.File.OpenWrite(@"path\myfile"))
     {
         blockBlob.DownloadToStream(fileStream);
     }

-È anche possibile utilizzare il metodo `DownloadToStream` per scaricare il contenuto di un BLOB come stringa di testo.
+È anche possibile usare il metodo `DownloadToStream` per scaricare i contenuti di un BLOB come stringa di testo.

 	// Get a reference to a CloudBlobContainer with the variable name 'container' as described in
     // the "Access blob containers in code" section.

 	// Get a reference to a blob named "myblob.txt"